-- b.
-However, an ordinance may be enacted at a single meeting, if the Council approves the ordinance by the unanimous vote of all Council members present.
-In such cases, the ordinance must be read first in full and then by title. - c.
-Any of the readings may be by title only, instead of a full reading, if: - 1.
-No Council member present at the meeting requests to have the ordinance read in full; or - 2.
-A copy of the ordinance is provided for each Council member, and a copy is available for public inspection in the office of the City Recorder, or designee, not later than five days before the first reading of the ordinance and notice of its availability is given forthwith upon the filing, by: (i) written notice posted at the City Center; or (ii) advertisement in a newspaper of general circulation in the City. - d.
-An ordinance enacted after being read by title alone has no legal effect if it differs substantially from its original terms, unless, prior to being approved by the Council, each substantial difference is read fully and distinctly at the meeting as finally amended. - e.
-The City Recorder, or designee, must take a "roll call" vote of each Councilor upon the final vote on an ordinance and the ayes and nays and abstentions of the members of Council must be recorded in the meeting minutes. - f.
-Upon the enactment of an ordinance, the City Recorder, or designee, must sign it with the date of its passage, the City Recorder, or designee's name and title of office, and within three days thereafter the Mayor must sign with the Mayor's name, and the title of office.
+- 2. A copy of the ordinance is provided for each Council member, and a copy is available for public inspection in the office of the City Recorder, or designee, not later than five days before the first reading of the ordinance and notice of its availability is given forthwith upon the filing, by: (i) written notice posted at the City Center; or (ii) advertisement in a newspaper of general circulation in the City. - d.
+An ordinance enacted after being read by title alone has no legal effect if it differs substantially from its original terms, unless, prior to being approved by the Council, each substantial difference is read fully and distinctly at the meeting as finally amended.
+24 - e.
+The City Recorder, or designee, must take a "roll call" vote of each Councilor upon the final vote on an ordinance and the ayes and nays and abstentions of the members of Council must be recorded in the meeting minutes.25